-Stress is the body's reaction to any change that requires an adjustment or response.
+Stress is any change in the environment that requires your body to react and adjust in response.
 The body reacts to these changes with physical, mental, and emotional responses.

-Stress that continues without relief can lead to a condition called distress -- a negative stress reaction.
 Distress can lead to physical symptoms including headaches, upset stomach, elevated blood pressure, chest pain, and problems sleeping.
 Research suggests that stress also can bring on or worsen certain symptoms or diseases.

 Stress also becomes harmful when people use alcohol, tobacco, or drugs to try to relieve their stress.
 Unfortunately, instead of relieving the stress and returning the body to a relaxed state, these substances tend to keep the body in a stressed state and cause more problems.
 Consider the following:

-Forty-three percent of all adults suffer adverse health effects from stress.
+- Forty-three percent of all adults suffer adverse health effects from stress.

-Seventy-five percent to 90% of all doctor's office visits are for stress-related ailments and complaints.
+- Seventy-five percent to 90% of all doctor's office visits are for stress-related ailments and complaints.

-Stress can play a part in problems such as headaches, high blood pressure, heart problems, diabetes, skin conditions, asthma, arthritis, depression, and anxiety.
+- Stress can play a part in problems such as headaches, high blood pressure, heart problems, diabetes, skin conditions, asthma, arthritis, depression, and anxiety.

-The Occupational Safety and Health Administration (OSHA) declared stress a hazard of the workplace.
+- The Occupational Safety and Health Administration (OSHA) declared stress a hazard of the workplace.
 Stress costs American industry more than $300 billion annually.

-The lifetime prevalence of an emotional disorder is more than 50%, often due to chronic, untreated stress reactions.
+- The lifetime prevalence of an emotional disorder is more than 50%, often due to chronic, untreated stress reactions.